Reductive group schemes, the Greenberg functor, and associated algebraic groups: Introduction

 Let $\text{Set}$ denote the category of sets, and $\text{CRing}$ the category of commutative associative unital rings.
 Throughout this paper, a ring will always refer to an object in $\text{CRing}$.
 As usual, we will speak of a scheme $\mathbf{X}$ over a ring $R$ rather than over $\Spec R$, and we write $\mathbf{X}(R)$ for the points of $\mathbf{X}$ in $\Spec R$.
 Let $A$ be an Artinian local ring with algebraically closed residue field $k$.
 Let $\mathbf{X}$ be a scheme locally of finite type over $A$.
-Greenberg \cite{greenberg1,greenberg2} has defined a functor $\mathcal{F}$ from the category of schemes locally of finite type over $A$ to the category of schemes locally of finite type over $k$, with the property that there is a canonical bijection In Section~\ref{sec:Greenberg functor} we view schemes in terms of their functors of points, and define the Greenberg functor more generally for any functor $\text{CRing}\rightarrow\text{Set}$.
+Greenberg \cite{greenberg1} has defined a functor $\mathcal{F}:\mathbf{X}\mapsto\mathcal{F}\mathbf{X}$ from the category of schemes locally of finite type over $A$ to the category of schemes locally of finite type over $k$, with the property that there is a canonical bijection

+In Section~\ref{sec:Greenberg functor} we view schemes in terms of their functors of points, and define the Greenberg functor more generally for any functor $\text{CRing}\rightarrow\text{Set}$.
 The functor $\mathcal{F}$ enjoys a number of properties, proved in \cite{greenberg1,greenberg2}: If $\mathbf{X}$ is a group scheme over $A$, then $\mathcal{F}\mathbf{X}$ is naturally a group scheme over $k$, and the above bijection is a group isomorphism.
 If $\mathbf{X}$ is affine or smooth over $A$, then the same is true for $\mathcal{F}\mathbf{X}$ over $k$, respectively.
-If $\mathbf{X}$ is smooth over $A$ and $\mathbf{X}\times k$ is reduced and irreducible, then $\mathcal{F}\mathbf{X}$ is reduced and irreducible (\cite{greenberg2}, 2, Corollary.~2).
+If $\mathbf{X}$ is smooth over $A$ and $\mathbf{X}\times k$ is irreducible, then $\mathcal{F}\mathbf{X}$ is irreducible (see \cite{greenberg2}, p.~264, Corollary~2; note that since $k$ is algebraically closed a smooth scheme over $k$ is automatically reduced).
 Furthermore, $\mathcal{F}$ preserves open and closed subschemes, respectively.

 Let $\mathbf{G}$ be an affine smooth group scheme over $A$.
 Then it is in particular of finite type over $A$.
-Define the group By Greenberg's results mentioned above, $G$ is the $k$-points of an affine smooth group scheme over $k$, that is, $G$ is a linear algebraic group over $k$.
+Define the group

+By Greenberg's results mentioned above, $G$ is the $k$-points of an affine smooth group scheme over $k$, that is, $G$ is a linear algebraic group over $k$.
 In general, we write group schemes over $A$ in boldface type, and the corresponding algebraic group over $k$ associated to the group scheme via the Greenberg functor as above, using the same letter in normal type.
 The group $G$ is connected if its fibre $\mathbf{G}\times k$ is.